Go Back

 Notes

-To weigh the 0.8g of yeast out, you'll need a set of micro scales.
+3. Yeast - To weigh the 0.8g of yeast out, you'll need a set of micro scales.
 If you haven't got any it equates to a ¼ tsp of yeast.
+I'd recommend sticking with dried active yeast as instant yeast will make the dough ferment quicker.

-This dough cooks best in a pizza oven but can also be cooked in a home oven turned up to its' highest setting.
+6. Pizza Oven - This dough cooks best in a pizza oven but can also be cooked in a home oven turned up to its' highest setting.
+If you've got a pizza/baking stone, pop that in your as well.